Today is World Mental Health Day and there’s stacks of info out there about the benefits gardening can have on your wellbeing.

-I wrote this blog 2 years ago, about how gardening makes me feel free and how it can help me, when I’m feeling stressed and worried about stuff; here it is…..
+I wrote this blog a while ago, about how gardening makes me feel free and how it has helped me, when I’m feeling stressed and worried about stuff and it’s just as relevant today.

 Learn, Inspire, Grow

 At first when I was a toddler – gardening was about getting dirty and wet – and I was really good at that!
 At the age of 5, I was poorly for quite a while and found that the fresh air and being surrounded by nature helped me feel better.
 At the same time I started to get involved in gardening at school and home, planting seeds and growing food and it gave me that real connection with nature.